Strategic Learning and the Topology of Social Networks: A topology on strategies and the existence of equilibria for finite graphs

-For a fixed private belief $\belief_i$, a pure strategy is a function from the actions of neighbors to actions, which we call a response. \begin{definition} Let $G=(V,E)$ be a social network.
-A {\bf response at time $t$} of an agent $i \in V$ is a function $\resp_{i,t} : \{0,1\}^{|\neigh{i}|\cdot t} \to \{0,1\}$.
-A {\bf response} of an agent $i$ is the sequence of functions $\resp_i=(\resp_{i,0},\resp_{i,1},\ldots)$.
-Let $\cR_i$ be the space of responses of agent $i$. \end{definition} A (mixed) strategy of agent $i$ can be thought of as a measure on the product space $[0,1] \times \cR_i$ of private beliefs and responses, with the marginal on the first coordinate equaling the distribution of $\belief_i$.
+A (mixed) strategy of agent $i$ can be thought of as a measure on the product space $[0,1] \times \cR_i$ of private beliefs and responses, with the marginal on the first coordinate equaling the distribution of $\belief_i$.
 Milgrom and Weber~\cite{milgrom1985distributional} call this representation a {\em distributional strategy}.
-They show that for a Bayesian game with a finite number of players, and given some conditions, the weak topology on distributional strategies is compact and keeps the utilities continuous.
-Hence, by Glicksberg's theorem~\cite{glicksberg1952further}, the game has an equilibrium.
+In the proof of their Theorem 1, they show that for a game with incomplete information and a finite number of players, and given some conditions, the weak topology on distributional strategies is compact and keeps the utilities continuous.
+Then, using Glicksberg's theorem~\cite{glicksberg1952further} they infer that the game has an equilibrium.
 The next theorem shows that these conditions apply in our case, when the number of agents is finite.

 \begin{lemma} Fix $G=(V,E)$, with $V$ finite.
-Then for each agent $i$ there exists a topology $\cT_i$ on its strategy space such that the strategy space is compact and the utilities $\util_j$ are continuous in the product of the strategy spaces. \end{lemma} \begin{proof} We prove by showing that the conditions of Theorem 1 in~\cite{milgrom1985distributional} are met. \begin{enumerate} \item The set of private beliefs ({\em types} in the language of~\cite{milgrom1985distributional}) is $[0,1]$, a complete separable metric space, as required.
+Then for each agent $i$ there exists a topology $\cT_i$ on her strategy space such that the strategy space is compact and the utilities $\util_j$ are continuous in the product of the strategy spaces.
+Furthermore, there exists an equilibrium strategy profile. \end{lemma} \begin{proof} We prove by showing that the conditions of Theorem 1 in~\cite{milgrom1985distributional} are met. \begin{enumerate} \item The set of private beliefs ({\em types} in the language of~\cite{milgrom1985distributional}) is $[0,1]$, a complete separable metric space, as required.
 Furthermore, the distribution of private beliefs is absolutely continuous with respect to the product of their marginal distributions.
 This fulfills condition R2 of~\cite{milgrom1985distributional}. \item The utilities $\util_j$ are bounded, measurable functions of the private beliefs and the responses. \item Define a metric $D$ on $i$'s responses $\cR_i$ by

 This can be easily verified to indeed be a metric.
 By a standard diagonalization argument it follows that $\cR_i$ is compact in the topology induced by this metric, as required.